ivivanov/gointerview/content/030-testing.md

 ---

 ### 4. What is the difference between mock and stub?

 Mocks and stubs are both test doubles used in software testing, but they serve different purposes and have distinct characteristics:

-1. Purpose:
+**Purpose:**

-   - Mocks are used to verify behavior and interactions between objects.
+- **Mocks** are used to verify behavior and interactions between objects
-   - Stubs are used to provide predetermined responses to method calls, focusing on state verification
+- **Stubs** are used to provide predetermined responses to method calls, focusing on state verification

-2. Functionality:
+**Functionality:**

-   - Mocks can be programmed to expect specific method calls, arguments, and call order
+- **Mocks** can be programmed to expect specific method calls, arguments, and call order
-   - Stubs provide consistent, predefined responses to method calls without verifying interactions
+- **Stubs** provide consistent, predefined responses to method calls without verifying interactions

-3. Verification:
+**Verification:**

-   - Mocks allow you to verify whether specific interactions have occurred during the test
+- **Mocks** allow you to verify whether specific interactions have occurred during the test
-   - Stubs focus on returning predefined data and don't verify interactions
+- **Stubs** focus on returning predefined data and don't verify interactions

-4. Complexity:
+**Complexity:**

-   - Mocks are generally more complex and suitable for testing intricate systems with multiple dependencies
+- **Mocks** are generally more complex and suitable for testing intricate systems with multiple dependencies
-   - Stubs are simpler and often used for testing isolated units with minimal dependencies
+- **Stubs** are simpler and often used for testing isolated units with minimal dependencies

-5. Usage:
+**Usage:**

-   - Mocks are typically used when you want to ensure correct interactions between objects
+- **Mocks** are typically used when you want to ensure correct interactions between objects
-   - Stubs are used when you need to control the output of dependencies to create specific test scenarios
+- **Stubs** are used when you need to control the output of dependencies to create specific test scenarios

-6. Test focus:
+**Test focus:**

-   - Mocks focus on behavior verification, ensuring methods are called correctly
+- **Mocks** focus on behavior verification, ensuring methods are called correctly
-   - Stubs focus on state verification, providing consistent results for testing
+- **Stubs** focus on state verification, providing consistent results for testing

-7. Flexibility:
+**Flexibility:**

-   - Mocks offer greater flexibility for specifying expected behavior and interactions
+- **Mocks** offer greater flexibility for specifying expected behavior and interactions
-   - Stubs are more static, providing predictable responses
+- **Stubs** are more static, providing predictable responses

-In summary, use stubs for simple tests focusing on functionality and state, and use mocks for more complex tests requiring behavior verification and interaction checking.
+In summary, use stubs for simple tests focusing on functionality and state, and use mocks for more complex tests requiring behavior verification and interaction checking

 ---